jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Optional Dashed Shape

-A *class circle*'s being *dashed* might be *optional*.
+A *class circle's* being *dashed* might be *optional*.
 Here is an alternative where the class symbol on the right is drawn with a solid line:

 <img src="images/Classes.006.png" width="200" />